OSGeo/grass/doc/development/rfc/python_language_support.md

 file if the current minimum Python version reaches end of life or there are any important technical reasons.

-At the same time, as for the minor GRASS version, we raise the minimal Python version for a matching branch in grass-addons.
+At the same time, we raise the minimal Python version for a matching branch in grass-addons.

-For example, when Python 3.8 goes end-of-life before the release of 8.4.0, we raise the minimal Python version for 8.4.0 to 3.8.
-We also raise the minimal Python version for grass8 branch in grass-addons repo to Python 3.8.
+For example, when Python 3.8 goes end-of-life before the release of 8.4.0, we raise the minimal Python version for 8.4.0 to 3.9.
+We also raise the minimal Python version for grass8 branch in grass-addons repo to Python 3.9.

 ### References